 Under the PSAs, redeployment generally takes precedence over all other methods of filling a vacancy and supersedes any existing agreements on the deployment of staff.
 Redeployment allows staff to be moved as a result of the rationalisation, reconfiguration or restructuring of public service bodies or where activities have assumed lesser priority arising from changing business needs.

-within the Health, Education, and Local Authority sectors, which are managed within those sectors, and
+The agreed arrangements for the redeployment staff within the Health, Education, and Local Government sectors are managed directly by those sectors.

-within and between the Civil Service and Non-Commercial State Sponsored Bodies (NCSSB) (including the panel arrangements);
+Redeployment in the Civil Service and the Non-Commercial State Sponsored Bodies (NCSSBs).

 In the case of the Civil Service, the Minister for Public Expenditure and Reform can redeploy Civil Servants to meet priority needs (including levies of staff where necessary).
 Where functions are transferred within or between areas of the Civil or Public Service, associated staff will normally also transfer if a corresponding need has been identified.